If your precious baby is suffering, sometimes you need to make a quick decision.

 - No bleaching during the manufacturing process.

-3. Honest Company Box Diapers
+The Honest Company Diapers

 Best Hypoallergenic Diaper for Sensitive Skin

-What’s neat is that they’ve kept away from latex, chlorine, fragrances, and lotions.
+These disposable diapers are made without latex, chlorine, fragrances, and lotions.
 This will reduce your child’s exposure to anything that can potentially aggravate delicate skin.